tsolmon04/synonyms/README.md

 # Semantic Similarity System for TOEFL Synonym Questions

-This project is from ESC180 that implements an intelligent system designed to answer TOEFL "Synonym Questions" by calculating the semantic similarity between a target word and a list of possible synonyms.
+This project implements an intelligent system designed to answer TOEFL "Synonym Questions" by calculating the semantic similarity between a target word and a list of possible synonyms.
 The system computes the semantic descriptor vectors for each word using the co-occurrence of words in a given text and then determines the word with the highest similarity using cosine similarity.

 ## Features